We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Just watch out for added sugars in yogurts.
 They can hide in flavorings and add-ins, such as granola or cookie bits.
 Overall, options that are lower in calories, added sugar, and saturated fat are better for those with diabetes.

 You can stock up on fruits and veggies here, too!
 Read the nutrient label to avoid products with lots of additives, sugar, or sodium.
-These are always handy to keep stocked because they keep longer than fresh produce and can great for saving time when you’re pulling together dinner in a pinch.
+These are always handy to keep stocked because frozen produce lasts longer than fresh produce and can be great for saving time when you’re pulling together dinner in a pinch.

 Frozen fish and shrimp are other good choices.
-They are quick to cook and keep longer than fresh versions, says Weisenberger.
+They’re quick to cook and keep longer than fresh versions, says Weisenberger.
 She likes these for pulling together a wholesome meal on a busy day.

 You’re better off limiting processed foods when you can, but that’s not always feasible.
-Whether it’s breakfast cereal, crackers, or snack bars, certain keywords will help you find options that are better for you.
-In general, check the packing for these words:
+Whether it’s breakfast cereal, crackers, or snack bars, certain keywords can help you find options that are better for you.
+In general, check the packaging for these words:

-Wishnick recommends choosing foods with at least three grams of dietary fiber and less than eight grams of sugar per serving.
+Wishnick recommends choosing foods with at least three grams of dietary fiber and fewer than eight grams of sugar per serving.